apache/metron/metron-stellar/stellar-common/README.md

     * input - List
     * i - The index (0-based)
   * Returns: First element of the list

+### `GET_AVAILABLE_LANGUAGE_TAGS`
+  * Description: Returns a list of IETF BCP 47 available to the system, such as en, fr, de.
+  * Returns: A list of IEF BGP 47 language tag strings

 ### `GET_FIRST`
   * Description: Returns the first element of the list